Communication Studies (B.S. or B.A.)

-- Graduates in Rhetoric and Public Communication find jobs in all areas of communication, including organizational/corporate, educational and governmental settings.
-Rhetoric and public communication also provides strong preparation for graduate and/or law school.
+- Graduates in Advocacy and public communication find jobs in all areas of communication, including organizational/corporate, educational and governmental settings.
+Advocacy and public communication also provides strong preparation for graduate and/or law school.

 - Graduates of the Media Studies emphasis regularly find work in film and television, marketing and public relations, media and entertainment management, corporate media production, instructional technology, web programming and design, social media management, advertising and communication technology.

 - Graduates of the Organizational/Corporate Communication emphasis have found employment in public relations, advertising, marketing, promotion/event planning, human resources, management, training and consulting.

 Most courses beyond the 100 level in the Department of Communication are taught by our professorial faculty rather than graduate assistants.
 Instructors possess expertise and research in diverse areas such as:

 - The philosophy of technology

 - Freedom of Speech